hackerkid/peerchat/README.md

 #Peer Chat
-> A Simple Chat Application implemented in Java Swing
+> A Simple multi client chat with encryption implemented in Java Swing

 ##How to run the software